robojeb/pcg_rand/README.md

 Changes
 -------
+ * (6/8/2016): Added support for extended generators.
+This implementation is based on my understanding of how the extension is specified in the paper.
+ I would love a code review on the implementation.
+I don't think that this particular implementation is the same as the implementation in the C++ version of PCG.
  * (6/7/2016): Added back some of the macros which got removed in 0.5.0 This is in an effort to improve some performance.
 Hopefully associated constants can help us remove these again, but for now removing the PcgConsts trait gives